Andorra, known officially as the Principality of Andorra, is a beautiful country located in Europe.

 Andorra offers different types of visas.
 They include:

-- Tourist Visa: This is for travelers whose purpose and intention of visiting Andorra is for pleasure and leisure reasons like relaxing with your family and friends or taking in the magnificent beauty of Andorra’s many scenic views.
+- Tourist Visa: This is for travellers whose purpose and intention of visiting Andorra is for pleasure and leisure reasons like relaxing with your family and friends or taking in the magnificent beauty of Andorra’s many scenic views.
 An application for a tourist visa has to be made.
 It takes a period of ten to fifteen days for the processing of the visa.
 No tourist visa, however, is necessary for stays not up to 90 days.

 - Business Visa: Individuals or groups of people looking to grow and expand their business franchise, attend business or trade seminars and meetings, finalize a deal or contract, will require a business visa.
 The organization or company one intends to visit has to release a letter indicating the reason and purpose of one’s intended visit and the period one intends to stay in Andorra.
 It takes a period of ten to fifteen days for the processing of the visa.